Your budgies’ diet

 - Salad cress

-Stopping your budgie putting on weight
+Stopping your budgie putting on too much weight

-Just like any animal, budgies can easily put on weight if they don’t get the right diet and exercise.
+Just like any pet, budgies can easily put on weight if they don’t get the right diet and exercise.
 Pet obesity is a growing problem in the UK and causes all sorts of health problems.

 You can keep your budgie at their ideal weight by:

 - Choosing a good quality pellet food and following the feeding guidelines on the packet.